 Ok, so I will admit that when my office does start to resemble a car boot sale my productivity does drop.
 Plus I am very easily distracted and I’m the world’s greatest ever procrastinator.
 Therefore, on the days when I do decide to tidy up the office and give my desk a good clean, I do feel much better sitting at my desk and getting some work done.
 Suddenly I become quite productive!

-So perhaps there is a link between a well designed and clutter free office and productivity?
+So perhaps there is a link between the importance of a well designed and clutter-free office and productivity?

 Poor Office Design